 What about those things Brits aren’t that bothered about.
 After all, there’s no point wasting your communications by talking about things that don’t impress us.

-Firstly, and I’m sure most Italians who’ve lived with Brits will agree, we’re not that bothered about cleanliness.
-Of course, we do clean, and we would expect a hotel to be clean, but it’s not as big a thing in the UK as it in in Italy.
-But as an example, it’s not uncommon to leave the dirty dishes in the sink until the next day.
-So, going into detail about cleanliness isn’t as likely to strike a chord with British consumers.
+Firstly, and I’m sure most Italians who’ve lived with Brits will agree, we’re not quite as bothered about cleaning and order as the average Italian.
+Of course, we do clean, and we would expect a hotel to be clean, but it’s just not as big a thing in the UK as it in in Italy.
+It’s not uncommon to leave the dirty dishes in the sink until the next day.
+So, going into detail about cleanliness may not impress British consumers as much as you think.

 We’re not that impressed with long, important words or flowery sentences either.
 I see this all the time when tourist companies translate their website themselves.
 Keeping to short sentences and words of Anglo Saxon origin is much more effective than translating literally from the Italian.